Quantum Cellular Automata on Symmetric Subalgebras: General finite Abelian group

 Theorem \ref{thm:completeG} is one of the main results of this work.
 It states that for a chain with a regular representation of a finite Abelian group at each site, the group of QCA's defined on the symmetric subalgebra is completely classified by (1) the index, which quantifies the flow of the subalgebra, and (2) a homomorphism to $\au(\C)$, which describes how a QCA permutes anyons.
 The kernel of both homomorphisms is exactly the group of $G$-symmetric FDC's.

-Before concluding this section, we present an additional result: any QCA on the symmetric subalgebra can be represented by a matrix product operator (MPO) with finite bond dimension.
-Although an MPO representation for the $\Z_2$ KW transformation has been constructed in Ref. \cite{2024measurespt,2024Seibergshaoseif}, and its existence is naturally expected due to the correspondence between categorical symmetries in 1D and anyons in a 2D topological order (specifically, the Drinfeld center of $\mathrm{Vec}_G$ \cite{2005stringnet}), which can be represented as an MPO at the virtual level of the 2D tensor network describing the topological order \cite{2020MPSreview,2023MPOsymmetry,2010virtual}, we here provide a proof of this existence from a purely 1D perspective.
+Before concluding this section, we present an additional result: any QCA on the symmetric subalgebra can be represented by a matrix product operator (MPO) with finite bond dimension. {MPO representations of the KW transformation have been constructed for $\Z_2$ in Ref. \cite{2024measurespt,2024Seibergshaoseif} and for a general finite $G$ in Ref.~\cite{2025GKW},} and their existence is naturally expected due to the correspondence between fusion categorical symmetries in 1D and anyons in a 2D topological order (specifically, the Drinfeld center of the fusion category \cite{2005stringnet}), which can be represented as an MPO at the virtual level of the 2D tensor network describing the topological order \cite{2020MPSreview,2023MPOsymmetry,2010virtual}, we here provide a proof of this existence from a purely 1D perspective.

 {\Proposition Any QCA on $\B$, considered as an operator on the Hilbert space $\otimes_i \Hi_i$, can be represented by an MPO with finite bond dimension.}

 \emph{Proof:} According to Theorem \ref{thm:Gauto}, any QCA on $\B$ can be decomposed as a composition of the transformations $spt$, $out$, $\mathrm{T}$, $W$, and the KW transformations for each cyclic subgroup.
 The first four transformations are all unitary QCAs and can be represented by matrix product unitaries \cite{2004QCA,2017MPUCirac}, so we only need to show that the KW transformation also admits an MPO representation.
 Let us focus on a single $\Z_n$ subgroup within $G$.